connorslade/tufa/README.md

 # `compute`

-A wgpu abstraction layer for simplified usage of compute shaders.
+A wgpu abstraction layer.
+Was orgianly just for compute shaders, but now has support for basic rendering that often comes up when making simulations where often need an egui interface and a quad rendered on the screen
+Also it has support for Ray Tracing acceleration structures.

+See [connorslade/ray-tracing](https://github.com/connorslade/ray-tracing), [examples/mandelbrot-interactive](https://github.com/connorslade/compute/tree/main/examples/mandelbrot-interactive), and [connorslade/physics](https://github.com/connorslade/physics) for some neat examples.

 ## Example